 So effective communication between the school, teachers, students, parents and whānau about the role of digital technology in the life of the school and its wider community is central to an overall strategy.

 Even the most effective prevention programme will not entirely eliminate the risk of an incident occurring.
 It is critical that, as part of their prevention work, schools have developed and implemented a response plan before an incident occurs.
 The links between the prevention and incident response plans should be made explicit.

 When things go wrong, the objective is to respond in a way that:

 - maintains student and staff safety i.e. does not make things worse.

-There are two guiding principles for responding to incidents that schools need to consider:
+There are 2 guiding principles for responding to incidents that schools need to consider: